High School Curriculum

 - Standards for Social Studies, English Language Arts, Environmental and Sustainability Education, and Social Emotional Learning-What Kinds of Actions Can Lead to Justice?

-- What is the legal status of the Tribes who negotiated or who did not enter into United States treaties?
+- What is the legal status of tribes who "negotiated" or who did not "negotiate" settlement for compensation for the loss of their sovereign homelands?

-- What were the political, economic, and cultural forces that led to the treaties?
+- What were the political, economic, and cultural forces consequential to the treaties that led to the movement of tribes from long-established homelands to reservations?

-- What do local Tribes do to meet the challenges of reservation life; and, as sovereign nations, do to meet the economic and cultural needs of their Tribal communities?
+- What do local Tribes do to meet the challenges of reservation life; and as sovereign nations, what do local Tribes do to meet the economic and cultural needs of their Tribal communities?

 High School Outcomes